 In 2004, after Hurricane Ivan, field tests were conducted on waterfront homes coated with Rhino Shield in areas that had experienced the worst conditions (126 mph wind-driven rain).
 Results of this study found that no moisture had penetrated the coating or the house.

-Rhino Shield now includes a three part EPA registered mildewcide cocktail.
+Our 2010 Rhino Shield has incorporated new mildewcide cocktail.
+This is an EPA registered triple cocktail.
 It includes a mildewcide, algaecide, and fungicide.